Stellarspace/automate-eGPU/README.md

 2. Select Restart...
 3. Hold down command-R to boot into the Recovery System.
 4. Click the Utilities menu and select Terminal.
-5. Type `csrutil disable` and press return.
+5. Type `csrutil disable` or `csrutil enable --without kext` and press return.
 6. Close the Terminal app.
 7. Click the  menu and select Restart...